What Does the Fingbox DigitalFence do?

 - Troubleshooting: have a device that the Internet isn’t working on?
 The DigitalFence will allow you to see if that device’s WiFi antenna is still working, as well as which SSID and channel it is connected to.

 - Digital Presence: want to keep an eye on what time your dog walker arrives and leaves?
 Worried your kids might be having a house party whilst you are away?
 With the DigitalFence you can look at what is near your Fingbox is real-time and at historical logs of each device that has been within the range between set times.
 You can also select devices to watch and receive alerts when they move in and out of range.

-To access the DigitalFence, go to the ‘People’ tab and click on ‘Fence’
+To access the DigitalFence, go to the People tab (from the Fingbox dashboard) and click on ‘Fence’